-ICYMI, red Starbucks cups are back!
-Our true Starbucks lovers know this marks the unofficial start to the holiday season — the Starbucks seasonal drinks we know and love are taking over the menu.
-Hallelujah!
-We’ve only been waiting an entire calendar year, but who’s counting?
-With that said, the decadent flavor options like Peppermint Mocha, Caramel Brulée, and Cinnamon Dolce were well worth the wait.
-But, seeing as the average tall Starbucks Holiday Latte contains upwards of 300-400 calories and 35 grams of sugar, we’re sharing our top tips on how to order a healthier Starbucks holiday drink, so you can feel good about sipping on these seasonal favorites.
+Set to launch November 2, 2023, every true Starbucks lover knows that this holiday menu release marks the unofficial start to the holiday season — a reason to sip and celebrate!
+As for the decadent flavor options?
+Expect to see holiday classics like Peppermint Mocha, Caramel Brulée, and Cinnamon Dolce.
+And while these holiday lattes never disappoint in flavor, it’s worth noting the average tall Starbucks Holiday Latte contains upwards of 300-400 calories and 35 grams of sugar.
+However, did you really think we were going to tell you your favorite holiday drinks were off-limits?
+Not a chance.
+To help you have a healthy holiday, we’re sharing our top tips on how to order a healthier Starbucks holiday drink, so you can feel good about sipping on these traditional favorites this season.

 RELATED: The Healthiest Things You Can Order at Starbucks